-Coordinator - That person assigned by the Entity's top management, which may include top management, to maintain the quality control systems according to this Standard.
+Coordinator - That person assigned by the Entity's Top Management, which may include Top Management, to maintain the quality control systems according to this Standard.

-Country of Harvest - The country from which the timber or the timber embedded in the products was taken or harvested.
-This definition is to be distinguished from country of origin as defined in 19 CFR 134.1 pertaining to customs regulations and often indicates the last country of manufacture and not the original country of harvest.
-In some cases, the Country of Harvest may need to be broken down further because of very different legal regimes at the sub-national level.
+Country of Harvest - The country from which the Timber or the Timber embedded in the products was taken or harvested.
+This definition is to be distinguished from country of origin as defined in

+19 CFR 134.1 pertaining to customs regulations and often indicates the last country of substantial transformation and not the original Country of Harvest.
+In some cases, the Country of Harvest may need to be broken down further because of very different legal regimes at the subnational level.

-Distributor - An Entity who stores, sells, or ships goods or commodities to retailers or consumers.
+Distributor(s)- An Entity who stores, sells, or transfers goods or commodities to customers which may be secondary Manufacturers (Fabricators), Retailers or consumers.

-Document Control System - The means for maintaining an organization's documents and records, digital or physical, from the time they are created to their eventual disposal.
+Document Control System(s) (DCS) - The means for maintaining an organization's documents and records, digital or physical, from the time they are created to their eventual disposal.
 This may include classifying, storing, securing and destruction of records.